ted-tanner/entries-backend/Readme.md

 * OTP attempts, password attempts, and blacklisted tokens can be moved to Redis
 * Comments (budget comments, entry comments, etc.)
 * Publicly export models (so imports look like this `use crate::models::BuddyRequest;` rather than `use crate::models::buddy_request::BuddyRequest;`
+* To ensure user is in budget, don't make db query.
+Just filter db items using a join with the UserBudgetAssociation

 ### Note on timezones